raulmur/ORB_SLAM/README.md

 ORB-SLAM is released under a [GPLv3 license](https://github.com/raulmur/ORB_SLAM/blob/master/License-gpl.txt).
 For a list of all code/library dependencies (and associated licenses), please see [Dependencies.md](https://github.com/raulmur/ORB_SLAM/blob/master/Dependencies.md).

-For a closed-source version of ORB-SLAM for commercial purposes, please contact the authors.
+For a closed-source version of ORB-SLAM for commercial purposes, please contact the authors: orbslam (at) unizar (dot) es.

 If you use ORB-SLAM in an academic work, please cite: